 ---|---|---|---|---|

-be a senior leader in school with responsibility for overseeing the effective implementation of the ECF programme make sure the programme complements statutory induction make sure timetables allow for engagement maintain ECT engagement select an appropriate mentor follow the process for changing mentors’ quality assure the programme | be an experienced teacher who is “paired” with the early career teacher to support them directly through the programme complete the induction monitor ECT engagement arrange interactions select the highest leverage area of development engage with demonstrations with year two ECTs complete self-directed study attend seminars inform delivery partner is they can’t attend the seminar | engage with self-directed study attend seminars attend demonstrations in year two |
+be a senior leader in school with responsibility for overseeing the effective implementation of the ECF programme make sure the programme complements statutory induction make sure timetables allow for engagement maintain ECT engagement select an appropriate mentor follow the process for changing mentors’ quality assure the programme | be an experienced teacher who is “paired” with the early career teacher to support them directly through the programme monitor ECT engagement arrange regular interactions select the highest leverage area of development engage with demonstrations with year two ECTs attend conferences and seminars and complete the mentor assessments | engage with self-directed study attend seminars attend demonstrations in year two |

 Early Career Framework-based training is expected to be embedded as a central aspect of induction – it is not an additional training programme.
 An Appropriate Body has the main quality assurance role within the induction process.
 The Appropriate Body is responsible for checking that Headteachers/Principals have put an induction programme in place for Early Career Teachers, ensuring that this programme of support is clearly based on the Early Career Framework.
 The Early Career Framework does not replace Statutory Induction, but instead should complement it.
 The Teach First Early Career Framework programme provides the required induction training.